^

 15

-Analyzing the table, we can note the best results of five-year survival in patients with malignant bodies of the uterus, kidneys, soft tissue, breast and bone structures.
+Having analyzed the table, we can note the best results of five-year survival in patients with malignant tumors of the uterine body, kidneys, soft tissues, mammary glands and bone structures.

-The data of surgical removal of metastases in the lungs confirm the expediency of using the method as part of a complex of treatment for cancer patients.
+Data from surgical removal of lung metastases confirm the advisability of using the method as part of a complex treatment for cancer patients.

 You are reporting a typo in the following text: